Everything You Need To Know:

 - The government

-Online lenders provide financing options for businesses, making it easier for new businesses to get approved for quick finance.
-They provide start ups with more choices and flexibility at a simple click of a button, and there are also lenders that offer funding to businesses with bad credit.
+Online lenders and Credit Brokers provide financing options for businesses, making it easier for new businesses to get approved for quick finance.
+They provide start-ups with choice and flexibility, and some lenders even offer to fund businesses with bad credit.

-Because applications can be completed entirely online, the whole process is sped up and funds can be accessed in just 24 hours - as opposed to the weeks it can take to get approved from banks or the government.
+Because applications can be completed entirely online, the whole process is sped up, and funds can be accessed in just 24 hours – as opposed to the weeks it can take to get approved by banks or the government.

 - High approval rates